FranklinDM/Moonscape/README.md

 Simply download the contents of the "src" folder  and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.

 ## Download
-Check the releases page of this repository or visit its page on the [Pale Moon Add-ons Site] (https://addons.palemoon.org/themes/moonscape)
+Check the releases page of this repository.